-The internal power-on reset (POR) is generated on power-up to allow the clock oscillator to stabilize.
+The internal POR is generated on power-up to allow the clock oscillator to stabilize.
 The POR is strictly for power turn-on conditions and is not able to detect a drop in the power supply voltage (brown-out).
 There is an oscillator stabilization delay of 4064 internal processor bus clock cycles (PH2) after the oscillator becomes active.